dclements9/project-ouroboros/README.md

 ## TODO
 1. Video Search & Display List
 2. List all previous loops (More than most recent one)
-3. Give choice to delete previous loops from cookie.
+3. Give choice to delete previous loops from local storage.